preston-carter/fetch_analytics_project/DOCUMENTATION.md

 order by 2 desc
 limit 1
 ```
-**Explanation**: Similarly to Question 5, I found the maximum user date and used this field to count distinct ReceiptItemDetail.receiptId by users created in the last 6 months for each brandName and then seleted only the greatest result.
+**Explanation**: Similarly to Question 5, I found the maximum user date and used this field to count distinct ReceiptItemDetail.receiptId by users created in the last 6 months for each brandName and then selected only the greatest result.
 I had to assume that a transaction is defined as a receipt.

 Result: Swanson with 11 total transactions